 “Our cab is waiting downstairs.”

-Madeline went over in her head anything she might have forgotten to do, and realized she didn’t have any sort of small purse to bring.
+Madeline went over in her head anything she might have forgotten to do and realized she didn’t have a small purse to bring.
 Reaching for her normal purse, Levi stopped her immediately.

 “What are you doing?” he asked, grabbing her wrist.
-“You’re definitely not bringing that thing.”
+“You’re absolutely not bringing that thing.”

-“I am proposing you don’t bring a purse,” Levi responded.
+“I am proposing you don’t bring a purse at all,” Levi responded.
 “You don’t need one.
-No one is going to card you and you’re not going to have to pay for your own drinks.
+No one is going to card you, and you’re not going to have to pay for your own drinks.
 So just leave it.”

 Taking her hand, Levi led her out of the room and to the front door where he locked it behind them.
 Entering the elevator, he let go of her hand.